the-real-i9/Backend-Topics-Study/Learn/Databases/ER Modeling.md

 > Diagrammatic representation of complex relationships

-The UML notation uses **a diamond** to represent relationships with degrees higher than binary.
-The name of the relationship is rather displayed inside the diamond.
+The UML notation uses **a diamond shape** to represent relationships with degrees higher than binary.
+The name of the relationship is rather displayed inside the diamond shape.

 ## Recursive Relationship
 > **Recursive relationship**\